vsrinivas/fuchsia/docs/kernel_cmdline.md

 The output is in a form that is consumable by clients like Intel Processor Trace support.

+## magenta.fatal\_small\_deadlines

+This option (disabled by default) causes the kernel to kill processes that call blocking syscalls with small deadlines.
+This is to help detect callers that are passing in relative timeouts rather than deadlines.

 ## smp.maxcpus=\<num>

 This option caps the number of CPUs to initialize.
 It cannot be greater than